-Christoval is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Christoval is a town of construction workers and builders, managers, and production and manufacturing workers.
-There are especially a lot of people living in Christoval who work in management occupations (13.64%), food service (12.88%), and business and financial occupations (9.85%).
+Christoval is a blue-collar town, with 48.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Christoval is a town of managers, production and manufacturing workers, and construction workers and builders.
+There are especially a lot of people living in Christoval who work in sales jobs (16.19%), management occupations (11.90%), and business and financial occupations (9.05%).

 Christoval is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Christoval’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Christoval’s overall crime rate is lower than average for the country.

 Being a small town, Christoval does not have a public transit system used by locals to get to and from work.

-The per capita income in Christoval in 2022 was $37,739, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $150,956 for a family of four.
+The per capita income in Christoval in 2022 was $47,324, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $189,296 for a family of four.
+However, Christoval contains both very wealthy and poor people as well.

 The most common language spoken in Christoval is English.
 Other important languages spoken here include Spanish and Langs. of India.